adembudak/CMakeForImGui/readme.md

 ## Usage

 All the include paths are kept as is.
-[This repo](https://github.com/adembudak/CMakeForImGui.test) demonstrates how to build programs as a client of the library:
+Compiled and installed library can be used with:

 ```cmake
 # project setup